The Common Program of the People's Republic of China 1949-1954

 Wang (2016).
 Page 9

-There is no possibility to vote on different political parties or programs.
-The electors have to choose from candidates who are thoroughly screened.
-The elections are held throughout the year and in spring 1954, 86% of the registered voters on local level have voted by show of hand.
-The concept of “election” is for many people very confusing.
-There is a prevalent disinterest in or misinterpretation of the elections.
+There was no possibility to vote on different political parties or programs.
+The electors had to choose from candidates who are thoroughly screened.
+The elections were held throughout the year and in spring 1954, 86% of the registered voters on local level had voted by show of hand.
+The concept of “election” was for many people very confusing.
+There was a prevalent disinterest in or misinterpretation of the elections.
 The involvement and contribution to the "small group discussions" held prior to the voting were lacking, as one account expressed regret that only a handful of activists engaged in conversation during these sessions, while the rest of the participants remained silent.
 Even, officials in Beijing exhibited a negative attitude despite being associated with "top-level organs of the central government."
-"The experiences of elections since 1909 had already convinced some that voting—at least as currently designed—could never reliably select the talented and virtuous.
-Instead, elections merely aggregated private interests, which could be manipulated by unscrupulous campaigners for personal benefit."
+The experiences of elections since 1909 had already convinced some people that voting could never reliably select the talented and virtuous.
+Instead, elections merely aggregated private interests, which could be manipulated by unscrupulous campaigners for personal benefit.

 In Article 12 of the common program, the procedure of election will be looked at in greater detail.